IBMStreams/streamsx.documentation/docs/index.md

 ### Contributing

 If you have ideas on how we can better document or explain some of the concepts, we would love to have your contribution!
-The streamsx.documentation site uses Github Pages and Jekyll markdown for our documentation.
+The streamsx.documentation site uses Github Pages and Mkdocs as our documentation generator.

 Refer to this documentation on Github Markdown:  [Writing on Github](https://help.github.com/categories/writing-on-github)

-Refer to this documentation to get started:  [Using Jekyll with Pages](https://help.github.com/articles/using-jekyll-with-pages/)
+Refer to this documentation to get started:  [Using Mkdocs](http://www.mkdocs.org/user-guide/writing-your-docs/)

-To contribute, clone this project locally, make your changes, and create a pull request.
-You can also click on the "Edit Me" button, then click on "Edit this file" to make changes right in your browser.
+To contribute, fork this project in Github, clone your fork locally, make your changes in master, run `mkdocs gh-deploy --clean`, and then create a pull request from you gh-pages branch.

-To learn more on how to do this, refer to this documentation:  [Contribute to IBM Streams Github Project](https://developer.ibm.com/streamsdev/docs/contribute-github-project/)